 Note: If you’re looking for more general information on car accident settlements and valuing a claim, visit our Car Accident Settlements section.

 Oregon, like every other state, has laws that limit the timeframe in which you may file a lawsuit.
 These restrictions are called “statutes of limitations,” and they vary based on the type of case you're filing.
-Oregon has some of the most generous time windows in the country.
-The relevant deadlines for car accident lawsuits are:
+The relevant deadlines for car accident lawsuits in Oregon are:

 Keep in mind that these time limits apply to bringing a lawsuit, not to filing a claim with a car insurance carrier (yours or the other driver's).
 Take a look at your policy to understand the claim filing procedure and any requirements related to getting the claim process started.
 But the deadlines discussed above should inform your course of action when you negotiate with an insurance company.
 If you still have the option to file suit, you will have more leverage in negotiations.
 If you do not have this option, the insurance company does not have any reason to give you anything.
 With Oregon's generous deadlines, it's unlikely you'll run out of time to file a lawsuit, but it's something to remember.